AleHelp/Passint/README.md

 ```bash
 python3 passint.py -d <domain name> -craw -P
 ```
+III. _The script whether with gui or without (headless mode) quietly allows you to be able to do other things_
 ## Disclaimer:
 __The script utilizes Selenium with extensive interaction with the HTML code of the target websites.
 However, it is important to note that changes in the HTML structure of these websites may occur.__